vickyjm/vickyjm/README.md

 - 🔭 I’m currently working as Solutions Architect at [Smartbase Group](https://www.smartbasegroup.com).
 - 🤖 Past years I have been developing virtual assistants for companies from several industries, using IBM Watson technologies.
 - 💻 I'm a hackathon enthusiast.
 I ranked as top 100 of the IBM Maratón Behind The Code for two years in a row.
-Also won awards on F8 Refresh, DeveloperWeek and Woman in Voice hackathons.
+Also won awards on F8 Refresh, DeveloperWeek and Women in Voice hackathons.
 - ⚡My tech stack:
   Django, Python, R, PostgreSQL, Pandas, Scikit-Learn, Knime
 - 🎮 I love to solve rubik cubes, play the guitar and the ukulele